Enerccio/renpy-debugger/README.md

 ## TUI Debugger

 Right now, graphical debugger is work-in-progress, but you can use text user interface debugger.
-Simply launch it with `python manual_debugger.py` or `python2 manual_debugger.py` if you are under archlinux.
+Simply launch it with `python manual_debugger.py`.

 Typing help will list all available commands: